joncamp/quicklink2dotnet/README.txt

 See "QuickLinkExample\QuickLinkExample\Form1.cs" for an example of how to use the API wrapper in your code.

+This version has been tested with "EyeTech Beta Installer" version 10.05.20

 Note: 64bit QuickLink support is untested!
 You can enable it by uncommenting this line (which you will find toward the top of QuickLink.cs):
 //#define SYSTEM_64BIT